 If you have been arrested for possession, manufacture, or delivery of a marijuana-derived concentrate in Houston or Harris County, it is in your best interest to seek experienced legal representation as soon as possible.

-Houston marijuana defense lawyer Lisa Shapiro Strauss has been helping clients who find themselves in trouble with the law for over 15 years.
+Houston marijuana defense lawyer Lisa Shapiro Strauss has been helping clients who find themselves in trouble with the law for 25 years.
 A former prosecutor turned defense attorney, Lisa knows how to get her clients the best results possible.

 Call the offices of Lisa Shapiro Strauss Attorney at Law today at (713) 449-9922 to schedule a free initial consultation that will allow Lisa to review your case and explain your options.